beakerbrowser/homebase/README.md

 Easy-to-administer server for [Dat](https://datprotocol.com) which integrates with [Beaker](https://beakerbrowser.com) and the [Dat CLI](https://npm.im/dat) using the [Pinning Service API](#TODO).

 Homebase is designed for single users to quickly setup on their own linux-based servers and VPSes.
 It provides most of the same capabilities as [Hashbase](https://hashbase.io), but only supports one user.
 That makes it much easier to administer, since you can just use the shell and some config files.

 It also supports adding & removing Dat archives using a HTTP API, which makes it possible to publish to Homebase via Beaker.

-How it works:
+## How it works

  - You setup a server with a base domain (ie `yourdomain.com`) and run Homebase as a daemon.
  - You add Dat archives to Homebase and it acts as a peer to keep the archive online.